Insworld Institute offers many benefits to students who wish to gain entry to prestigious universities around the world.

 Insworld Institute was founded in 2001, and officially opened in 2004 by the British High Commissioner, HE Sir Alan Collins CMG.
 In 2014, his successor as British High Commissioner, HE Antony Phillipson, was Guest of Honour at the school’s tenth anniversary celebrations.

 For more information about the school’s history, you may click here.

 Since 2001 Insworld Institute students have progressed to prestigious universities in Singapore and worldwide.
-These include Imperial College (London, UK), University of Michigan (USA), Sydney University (Australia), Trinity College Dubin (Ireland) and Fudan University (China).
-We are proud of their achievements, and of the Insworld graduates who have gone on to establish careers in highly regarded areas such as Medicine, Law, Finance and Engineering.
+These include University of Oxford (UK), University College London (UK), Imperial College (London, UK), University of Michigan (USA), Sydney University (Australia), Trinity College Dublin (Ireland) and Fudan University (China).
+We are proud of their achievements, and of the Insworld graduates who have gone on to establish careers in highly regarded fields such as Medicine, Law, Finance and Engineering.

 Insworld Institute teaches a British curriculum which prepares students for IGCSE, GCE A-Level and IAL exams.
 These are set and administered by Pearson Edexcel, a UK fully-accredited Exam Board and Awarding Body.

 Insworld Institute is a Pearson Edexcel Approved Centre for delivering Academic Qualifications, and a recognised Edexcel Centre of Excellence.

 Pearson Edexcel International qualifications allow students to transfer easily to other programmes, or to progress on to the next level of their education.
 The academic credits earned through taking these exams will be recognised by schools, by employers and by leading universities, in Singapore and around the world.